Aesma-Daeva/interactive-frontend/README.md

 * If there is no result for establishment, there is a custom pop up message that will tell the user that there are no results for their query.
 The user needs to click the "x" or "Close" button to close the modal.
 The same message will also show in the results table.

     "Sorry!
 No result was found for this request."
+* Google Map Drawing is also enabled so user can draw their own route, add their own marker, highlight certain areas they want to remember and print it or take a screenshot of it.
+* The drawing controls will enable the user to add markers, draw a circle, draw a shape, draw a line, draw a rectangle and to also stop drawing.
+* The drawing will clear once the user chooses a different place.

 #### Weather Features